John F. Shafroth: Governor

-Shafroth was Governor of Colorado from 1909 to 1913 and was instrumental in bringing in Colorado's ballot initiative institutions.
+Senate

 In 1912, he was elected as a Democrat to the Senate, where he served one term, from March 4, 1913, to March 3, 1919; he was an unsuccessful candidate for re-election in 1918.

-While a Senator, Shafroth was chairman of the Committee on Pacific Islands and Puerto Rico (63rd to 65th Congresses); the leading Senate sponsor of the Jones-Shafroth Act of 1917, which granted citizenship to Puerto Ricans; and a member of the Committee on the Philippines (65th Congress).
+While a Senator, Shafroth was chairman of the Committee on Pacific Islands and Puerto Rico (63rd to 65th Congresses), the leading Senate sponsor of the Jones-Shafroth Act of 1917 (which granted citizenship to Puerto Ricans), and a member of the Committee on the Philippines (65th Congress).

 Later life and death

 After leaving the Senate, he served as chairman of the War Minerals Relief Commission from 1919 to 1921.

-He died in 1922 and was interred in Fairmount Cemetery in Denver.
+He died on February 20, 1922 and was interred in Fairmount Cemetery in Denver.
 His personal and official papers are archived at several locations including the Colorado State Archives (gubernatorial papers), the Colorado Historical Society Library, and the Denver Public Library's Western History and Genealogy Department.

+Electoral history

+1912 U.S. Senate

+The Colorado General Assembly ratified that decision January 14, 1913, by electing Thomas.